-It is hard to believe that only five weeks ago Friends of Findhorn Bay had not even been dreamed of, and now here we are with our own website, a Findhorn Bay Goose Watch Facebook page with 133 members, an inaugural meeting happening in a few days time at the Kinloss Church Community Hall, and over 500 signatures collected on a written petition to Moray Council, calling for a ban on the killing, injuring and maiming of geese and ducks in the Findhorn Bay Local Nature Reserve.
+It is hard to believe that only five weeks ago Friends of Findhorn Bay had not even been dreamed of, and now here we are with our own website, a Findhorn Bay Wildlife Watch Facebook page with 133 members, an inaugural meeting happening in a few days time at the Kinloss Church Community Hall, and over 500 signatures collected on a formal petition to Moray Council, calling for a ban on the killing, injuring and maiming of geese and ducks in the Findhorn Bay Local Nature Reserve.
 Phew!

 As I pause for breath to reflect on what has been quite a hectic month, I recall what drew me to attend that first meeting of concerned residents of Kinloss, Findhorn and Forres on a very chilly 5th November 2015.
 The invitation came from a friend to attend a meeting of a small group of local people, who were becoming increasingly concerned about the escalation of shooting in the Findhorn Bay Local Nature Reserve and also in the number of dead and injured geese being found around the Bay.